briceln/DataScience/README.md

 | 3 | 362 |
 | 4 | 292 |

-By splitting the files the number of exercises for categories 2 and 3 was almost doubled.
+By splitting the files, the number of exercises for categories 2 and 3 was almost doubled.

 ## 3.2.4 Convolutional neural network (CNN) - Data augmentation

 In addition to validating the results of the previous group, we started looking for another technique of machine learning.
 We chose to explore what convolutional neural networks (CNN) could do with our dataset.

-Hassane was working on that task and he was faced with a overfitting problem with his model.
+Hassan was working on that task and he was faced with a overfitting problem with his model.
 He asked me to help him to implement some data augmentation techniques.
 We chose to use data augmentation techniques to fix the overfitting issue because the dataset was too small to be use with a Convolutional neural network.